mejk/computer-stuff/vnc-how-to-use.md

 ## 2. OSX client, Linux remote

-- Go to [TigerVNC Releases](https://github.com/TigerVNC/tigervnc/releases) and get the binary for the latest version.
-The binary inlcues the full TigerVNC client and server.
-To be able to connect to a Linux host, only the client is used.
+Go to [TigerVNC Releases](https://github.com/TigerVNC/tigervnc/releases) and get the binary for the latest version.
+The binary inlcues the TigerVNC client.
+To be able to connect to a Linux host.
+Simply install it and as with both Linux and Windows, create an ssh tunnel and start the TigerVNC client.